steenlknudsen/mojohaus-jaxb-maven-plugin/src/site/markdown/filters.md

    used to match/accept a candidate or reject it.
 Since java regexp Patterns work primarily on Strings, each AbstractPatternFilter has a `StringConverter` which converts candidate objects to strings for matching.

-The jaxb2-maven-plugin also contains two concrete Filter implementations, directly usable in the plugin's configuration:
+The jaxb-maven-plugin also contains two concrete Filter implementations, directly usable in the plugin's configuration:

 1. `PatternFileFilter`: An AbstractPatternFilter implementation which matches `java.io.File`s.
 By default, the PatternFileFilter has a StringConverter which submits the full path of each File for matching.
 You can change